tytydraco/yessleep/out/This_Job_Interview_Almost_Killed_Me.md

 “Yes.
 Who is calling?”

-“I’m Brain!”
+“I’m Brian!”
 He sounded positive and chirpy.
 “I’m with New York Bankers.
 We saw your application on For Hire and we’d love for you to come to the office for an interview.
 We’re having a interview event today and we can squeeze you in.”
 Brain said with much enthusiasm.

 “Today is Sunday.
 You guys work Sunday?”